 Expanding upon her work as a composer, Kirchoff has created visuals for A Recurrent Dream While Driving West Near Sand Creek, a recent audio-visual piece with composer Chris Malloy on the topic of the Sand Creek Massacre.
 The piece was showcased at the International Congress of Science and Music Technology in Buenos Aires, Argentina and also will be shown at the Sangre de Cristo Arts Center (CO) in Spring 2018 for the exhibition, “Representing the West: A New Frontier.”

 Kirchoff completed her Doctorate of Musical Arts degree from the University of Colorado, where she studied composition with Daniel Kellogg, Carter Pann, Michael Theodore and Richard Toensing.
 She also holds a Master of Arts in Composition from the University of Minnesota where she studied with Dominick Argento and Judith Lang Zaimont.
 She has been a composition fellow at the John Duffy Institute, the Ernest Bloch Festival, the Rural America New Music Festival, and the Chamber Music Conference and Composers Forum of the East.

 A faculty member at the University of Denver, Dr. Kirchoff teaches composition seminar as well as directs the Lamont Composers Concert Series.
-Since 2001, she has also been on the faculty of Metropolitan State University of Denver.
 Complete information about her music, performances, recordings and news is available at www.leannakirchoff.com.